UMTS: Problems and issues

 Even with current technologies and low-band UMTS, telephony and data over UMTS requires more power than on comparable GSM networks.
 Apple Inc. cited UMTS power consumption as the reason that the first generation iPhone only supported EDGE.
 Their release of the iPhone 3G quotes talk time on UMTS as half that available when the handset is set to use GSM.
 Other manufacturers indicate different battery lifetime for UMTS mode compared to GSM mode as well.
 As battery and network technology improve, this issue is diminishing.

 Security issues

 As early as 2008, it was known that carrier networks can be used to surreptitiously gather user location information.
 In August 2014, the Washington Post reported on widespread marketing of surveillance systems using Signalling System No. 7 (SS7) protocols to locate callers anywhere in the world.

-In December 2014, news broke that SS7's very own functions can be repurposed for surveillance, because of its lax security, in order to listen to calls in real time or to record encrypted calls and texts for later decryption, or to defraud users and cellular carriers.
+In December 2014, news broke that SS7's very own functions can be repurposed for surveillance, because of its relaxed security, in order to listen to calls in real time or to record encrypted calls and texts for later decryption, or to defraud users and cellular carriers.

 Deutsche Telekom and Vodafone declared the same day that they had fixed gaps in their networks, but that the problem is global and can only be fixed with a telecommunication system-wide solution.